 The clinical mental health counseling concentration is a 60 semester major inclusive of 100-hour Practicum and 600-hour Internship field experiences.
-The 60 semester hours include a minimum of 20 semester hours of clinical endorsement coursework with at least one course in each of the following five clinical areas: (1) clinical psychopathology, personality, and abnormal behavior; (2) evaluation of mental and emotional disorders; (3) diagnosis of mental and emotional disorders; (5) treatment of mental and emotional disorders.
+The 60 semester hours include a minimum of 20 semester hours of clinical endorsement coursework with at least one course in each of the following five clinical areas: (1) clinical psychopathology, personality, and abnormal behavior; (2) evaluation of mental and emotional disorders; (3) diagnosis of mental and emotional disorders; (4) methods of intervention and prevention of mental and emotional disorders; (5) treatment of mental and emotional disorders.